The Ultimate Guide To Creating an Effective Follow Up System

 - If your contacts are regular Twitter users (surprisingly many people in business are) add them to a private Twitter list so you can focus in and review only the updates from your key contacts and respond accordingly.
 Sometimes a simple retweet or comment is enough to keep you on their radar.

-When you do use email to contact them, use the tracking built in to Contactually or an add-on tool like Mixmax so you know whether your emails have been opened and/or clicked.
+When you do use email to contact them, use a tracking tool so you know whether your emails have been opened and/or clicked.
 The tracking isn't 100% accurate, but it can be very helpful to know whether someone has read your previous emails when you're figuring out how to follow-up.

 Turning Follow-Up Into Clients